sbarron/AmbianceMCP/README.md

 - Ensure project path exists and is readable
 - For OpenAI tools, verify API key is valid
 - For Ambiance cloud tools, check `AMBIANCE_API_KEY` is set, register on website for key.

-**"Poor context quality"**
-- Try the enhanced `ambiance_get_context` with OpenAI key
-- Use `includeFiles` parameter to focus on specific areas
-- Increase `maxTokens` for more comprehensive context

-### Performance Tips

-- Use `local_project_hints` first to understand project structure
-- Focus queries with `includeFiles` parameter
-- Start with lower `maxTokens` and increase as needed
-- For large projects, analyze specific folders first

 ### Debugging Server Issues